 In German, the subject remains in its VP-internal base position (Haider 2010: 24).
 Therefore, it does not block extraction.
-The bot correctly identifies (14) as grammatical in German.

-(14) Weni hätte [ei damit zu konfrontieren] gereicht? whom would-have [with-that to confront] sufficed
+(14) Wen_i hätte [e_i damit zu konfrontieren] gereicht? whom would-have [with-that to confront] sufficed

 Query 26: Wh-movement out of an infinitival subject clause (German)